kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/HBase-log-appender/index.md

 ## Playing with HBase log appender
-The example below uses the [Data collection demo from My First Kaa Application](/doc/Programming-guide/Your-first-Kaa-application/index.md).
+The example below uses the data collection demo from [My First Kaa Application](/doc/Programming-guide/Your-first-Kaa-application/index.md).
 However, it extends the number of fields in the log schema.
 The log appender will send data to Kaa and then persist it to HBase.
 Some selection queries will be demonstrated using the persisted data.

 Below is the log schema for the application.